The steps required to become a social worker include:

 Step 3: Become Licensed

 According to the BLS, all states have licensure or certification requirements for becoming a social worker.
 Licenses for non-clinical social workers are usually optional; rules vary for each state and can be found through the Association of Social Work Boards.
-State licensing requirements for clinical social workers typically involve 3,000 hours or two years of clinical experience along with completion of the MSW.
+Each state's licensing requirements for clinical social workers is different, but typically involve around 3,000 hours or two years of clinical experience along with completion of the MSW.

 Step 4: Consider Credentialing